 Attend a breastfeeding preparation class with your partner to learn all about breastfeeding your baby.

-Read information online about getting breastfeeding off to a good start.
+Read information about getting breastfeeding off to a good start.
 Remember two heads are always better than one to absorb the information.

 Attend breastfeeding support group